Political geography of Nineteen Eighty-Four: Oceania

 Oceania was founded following an anti-capitalist revolution, which, while intended to be the ultimate liberation of its proletariat (proles), soon ignored them.
 It is stated that Oceania formed after the United States merged with the British Empire.
 The text, however, does not indicate how the Party obtained the power it possesses or when it did so.
+Even if it did state such time and means, it would be far from certain as being reliable.
 The state is composed of "the Americas, the Atlantic Islands, including the British Isles, Australasia and the southern portion of Africa".
-Oceania's political system, Ingsoc (English Socialism), uses a cult of personality to venerate the ruler, Big Brother, as the Inner Party exercises day-to-day power.
+Oceania's political system, Ingsoc, uses a cult of personality to venerate the ruler, Big Brother, as the Inner Party exercises day-to-day power.

 Food rationing, which does not affect Inner Party members, is in place.
-Winston considers the geography as now stands: "[E]ven the names of countries, and their shapes on the map, had been different.
-Airstrip One, for instance, had not been so called in those days: it had been called England, or Britain, though London, he felt fairly certain, had always been called London."
-The countryside outside of London is a place not for enjoying the contrast with the city but rather for purely practical grounds of exercise.
+Winston considers the geography as now stands:

+The countryside outside of London is noted not as a place for enjoying the contrast with the city but rather for use as a purely practical grounds of exercise.

 Oceania is made up by provinces, one of which is "Airstrip One", as Britain is now known.
-The whole province is "miserable and run-down" with London consisting, almost solely, of "decaying suburbs".
-Airstrip One is the third most populous province in Oceania; but London is not the capital, for Oceania has none.
-This decentralisation enables the Party to ensure that each province of Oceania feels itself to be the centre of affairs; and it prevents them from feeling colonised, for there is no distant capital to focus discontent on.
-85% of Oceania's population are proles, with most of the remainder in the Outer Party; a tiny number rule as members of the Inner Party.
-Winston yearns for revolution and a return to a time before Oceania, says Craig L. Carr; but he realises that "no revolution is possible in Oceania.
+The whole province is "miserable and run-down" with London consisting almost solely of "decaying suburbs".
+Airstrip One is the third most populous province in Oceania, but London is not the capital, for Oceania has none.
+This decentralisation enables the Party to ensure that each province of Oceania feels itself to be the centre of affairs, and it prevents them from feeling colonised, for there is no distant capital to focus discontent on.
+85% of Oceania's population are proles, with most of the remainder presumably in the Outer Party; 2% rule as members of the Inner Party.
+According to political scientist Craig Carr, Winston yearns for revolution and a return to a time before Oceania, but "no revolution is possible in Oceania.
 History, in Hegelian terms, has ended.
-There will be no political transformations in Oceania: political change has ended because Big Brother will not let it happen".
-No political collapse is possible in Oceania, suggests Carr, because the government will not allow it, regardless of internal or external pressures.
+There will be no political transformations in Oceania: political change has ended because Big Brother will not let it happen."